 After you’ve celebrated, you have a little work to do real quick once you’re in contract.

 The first order of business is to deposit your earnest money at escrow.
 I’ll explain how to do all this the day of!
-Typically it means dropping off a check in person at the escrow office within 3 days.
+Typically it means dropping off a check in person at the escrow office within 3 business days.
 The sooner the better!

 The second order of business is to line up inspections.
 We want to order them ASAP so we can get them scheduled with plenty of time left during your inspection period.
 If you have an inspector you like or was recommended to you, let me know!